raymond1/space-tree/README.md

 Thus, the node represented by the line "Cat" is a root node.
 The nodes with node text "legs", "whiskers", "tails" and "name" are the children of the root node "Cat".

 ## Escape Sequences
-Because spaces and newline characters have a special meaning in Space Tree notation, they need to be escaped if used as part of the node text.
+Spaces, newline characters and backslashes have a special meaning in Space Tree notation, so they need to be escaped if used as part of the node text.
 Spaces become "\ ".
 The newline character becomes "\n".
+The backslash becomes "\\".